unicode-org/message-format-wg/spec/formatting.md

    If the implementation cannot find the function, emit an Unknown Function error and use a _fallback value_ for the _expression_.

-   An implementation MAY emit an Unknown Function error if the implementation
-   does not support the _namespace_ of the _identifier_ or the _namespace_ does not support the named _function_.
+An implementation MUST emit an Unknown Function error if the implementation does not support _namespaces_ or if the _namespace_ of the _identifier_ is not recognized by the implementation or the _namespace_ does not support the named _function_.

    Implementations are not required to implement _namespaces_ or installable _function registries_.

-4. If the _expression_ includes _options_, resolve the _options_ to a mapping
-   of string identifiers to values.
+3. Resolve the _options_ to a mapping of string identifiers to values.
+   If _options_ is missing, the mapping will be empty.
    For each _option_:
    - Resolve the _identifier_ of the _option_.
    - If the _option_'s _identifier_ already exists in the resolved mapping of _options_,